phetsims/paper-land/docs/setup/install.md

 - Note that there are other build scripts to build individual parts of the project (front end, server, etc.).
 See package.json for more details.
 - Note that this process requires the user to have Node.js installed on their system.
 A fully standalone build is not supported at this time.

-- To package the project for deployment, we use Electron and Webpack.
-We do not provide a standalone executable, but a directory with dependencies and code packaged.
-This allows one to run the project on any system with the same architecture, without setting up a development environment.
-While a standalone executable may be possible in the future, it is not currently available.
-For additional details and history on the packaging process, see https://github.com/phetsims/paper-land/issues/259.
-The following scripts can be used to bundle the project.
-  - `npm run build` - The main build command that runs most of the following scripts in order, to create a distributable directory.
-  - `npm run build-react` - Uses webpack to build the front end React app.
-  - `npm run build-server` - Uses webpack to build the server code so it can be bundled with the Electron app.
-  - `npm run package` - Packages the Electron app into a distributable directory.
-  - `npm run afterpackage` - A script that puts a .env file with defaults into the build directory.

-- Additional scripts are available related to packaging this project, see package.json.